TalTech-HPC-Centre/taltech-hpc-docs/docs/software/turbomole.md

 ### Single core calculations

-Example of Slurm script for single point HF calculation performed on a single core:
+Example of a Slurm script for single point HF calculation performed on a single core:

 ```bash
 #!/bin/bash